 What did the industry leaders do wrong?
 There are at least five lessons here.
 First, they let economies of scale get away from them by watching independent manufacturing companies gain better economies of scale.
 Second, the leaders then failed to use those lower cost component companies to source some or all of their needs.
 Third, they priced their products for the short term, rather than the long term.
-They provided an umbrella on pricing that allowed low-end competitors, to under-price them by more than 25%.
+They provided an umbrella on pricing (a Leader’s Trap) that allowed low-end competitors to under-price them by more than 25%.
 They have sustained the umbrella over these fast-expanding competitors, who continue to use those profits to build even stronger businesses to compete with the leaders.
-Fourth was a price point problem.
+Fourth was a Price Point problem.
+See the 4 Price Points HERE and HERE.
 The industry leaders paid little attention to the smaller versions of the LCD markets.
-Because the leaders short-changed the low price points of the market, they also encouraged companies like Vizio.
+Because the leaders short-changed the low-price points of the market, they also encouraged companies like Vizio.
 Fifth, the leaders served the low-end distribution channels poorly.
-Vizio has got of its traction from channels of distribution who emphasized the low end of the market.
+Vizio has gotten its traction from channels of distribution who emphasized the low end of the market.
 Vizio and their ilk could never have succeeded to this extent were it not for the fact that the industry leaders served those channels of the market poorly.

 We have seen a leading company make these same five missteps before.
 Compaq trod this pathway in the very early 90s.
 They allowed the PC “clone” manufacturers to use the Vizio strategy to take share.
 Eventually, Compaq dropped its prices to those of the “clones” and revamped its management of costs.
 But too late.
 Dell was one of the “clones.”